/* Scenario metadata

 "Five Golf Hotel, Chicago, roger, no-gyro, turn right."

-Waukegan has ceilings 200 feet above the 400 DA on their ILS 23 — comfortable enough, not as much margin as DuPage but more than the destination.
-Reasonable call.
+Waukegan's reported ceiling sits about three hundred feet above the ILS 23 decision height.
+Not as much margin as DuPage offers, but more than the destination does.

 <<set $nogyro to true>>